Team6213/LearningJava/README.md

 # Labs
 At some point I will add in a program to each lab which will test your creations.
-Until then, I will check them myself
+Until then, I will check them myself.
-Copy/Paste your project into the Work folder for each lab, or create/open it there
+Copy/Paste your project into the Work folder for each lab, or create/open it there.

-Lab 1 - Fundamentals (Chapter 1, 2, and 5)
+- Lab 1 - Fundamentals (Chapter 1, 2, and 5)
-Lab 2 - Decision Structures (Chapter 3)
+- Lab 2 - Decision Structures (Chapter 3)
-Lab 3 - Loops and Files (Chapter 4)
+- Lab 3 - Loops and Files (Chapter 4)
-Lab 4 - First look at Classes (Chapter 6)
+- Lab 4 - First look at Classes (Chapter 6)
-Lab 5 - Arrays (Chapter 7)
+- Lab 5 - Arrays (Chapter 7)
-Lab 6 - Classes Revisited (Chapter 8)
+- Lab 6 - Classes Revisited (Chapter 8)
-* Read Chapter 9.
+- * Read Chapter 9.
 No Lab*
-Lab 7 - Inheritance (Chapter 10)
+- Lab 7 - Inheritance (Chapter 10)
-Lab 8 - Exceptions and Advanced File I/O (Chapter 11)
+- Lab 8 - Exceptions and Advanced File I/O (Chapter 11)
-Lab 9 - GUI (Chapter 12)
+- Lab 9 - GUI (Chapter 12)

 Also, try reading Chapters 16 and 17.
 Assignments may be added for them later